Prrromanssss/Chess-game/README.md

 ## Rules
-This project repeats all the rules that are in the official game(Подробнее: [тут](https://en.wikipedia.org/wiki/Chess).
+This project repeats all the rules that are in the official game(More: [тут](https://en.wikipedia.org/wiki/Chess).

 ## Сontrol
+To walk, you need to click on the figure, those places where you can move your figure will be darkened.
+If the figure doesn't move for some reason, it's probably not your move :)